JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/discord-nsfw-spam.md

 This will block all invite links unless explicitly allowed (which, in my eyes, is a sensible default), time out members sending them (preventing multi-channel spam) and alerting you about this behaviour in a select channel, where you can then decide whether it's something actionable.

 As for how to deal with the accounts disseminating the spam, you should either ban or kick them.
-I see kicking as a viable option because nothing indicates that these bots (re)join any Discord servers and the people behind them might get their account back/invalidate the malicious session.
-Banning is certainly the safe option, though, given that the accounts might also be used for different attacks.
+I see kicking as a viable option because the phishing victims might get their account back/invalidate the malicious session.
+Banning is certainly the safe option, though, given that the accounts might be made to rejoin the server or used for different attacks.

 If you have another free minute, you can also use it to head over to the server and report the phishing domain it gives you to [Google Safe Browsing](https://safebrowsing.google.com/safebrowsing/report_general/).
 This service is used by both Chrome and Firefox, and if enough people report the phishing site, users will be warned about it by their browsers.
 The domain that stole my throwaway account is already gone.